Mary Higgins Clark biography

 Mary Higgins Clark was born on December 24, 1927, in the Bronx.
 She published her first short story in 1956.
 Widowed in 1964 and with five children to care for, Clark decided to try her hand at books.
 Her first suspense novel, Where Are the Children? was an instant bestseller.
 Clark was president of Mystery Writers of America and has an award named for her.
 She lives in Saddle River, New Jersey.

-Writer Mary Higgins Clark was born Mary Theresa Eleanor Higgins on December 24, 1927, in the Bronx, New York.
-Higgins' father died when she was 11, and after she graduated from high school she worked as a secretary to help support the family.
+Writer Mary Higgins Clark was born Mary Theresa Eleanor Higgins on December 24, 1927, in the Bronx, New York, to Nora and Luke Higgins.
+Higgins' father died when she was 11, and after she graduated from high school she worked as a secretary to help support the family as the second of three children.
 She spent a year as a flight attendant with Pan Am before marrying a neighbor, Warren Clark, who was nine years her senior.

 Mary began writing short stories and published her first in 1956.
 Her husband died in 1964 leaving the young widow to care for their five children alone.
 She wrote four-minute radio scripts to help pay the bills until her agent encouraged her to try her hand at books.
+She sold her first short story, "Stowaway," when she was 28 years old.
 Her first suspense novel, Where Are the Children?, was published in 1975 and was an instant bestseller.
 In addition to writing, she returned to school to earn her philosophy degree from Fordham University in 1979.

 Over the next few decades, the prolific Clark wrote more than two dozen suspense novels that sold over 80 million copies in the United States alone.
 She is the bestselling fiction author in France and has held numerous posts among mystery genre circles, including president of Mystery Writers of America and Chairman of the International Crime Congress.
 She is also the inspiration for the Mystery Writers of America's Mary Higgins Clark Award.